Global Program on Anticorruption for Development

 The BOT Working Group, hosted by the Anticorruption for Development Global Program in the World Bank, with the support of the UK’s Foreign Commonwealth Development Office, aims to create a collaborative platform for experts and stakeholders to exchange knowledge, discuss new approaches and ideas, advance evidence based research to inform policy design, and discuss other innovations.

 The Working Group is supported within the World Bank by a multidisciplinary Task Force with experts in Governance and Institutions, Financial Integrity and Anti-money Laundering, and Tax.
-Participants of the BOT working group include representatives of the Financial Action Task Force (FATF), the Organisation for Economic Co-operation and Development (OECD), the Extractive Industries Transparency Initiative (EITI), the United Nations Office on Drugs and Crime (UNODC), the International Monetary Fund (IMF), the Organized Crime and Corruption Reporting Project (OCCRP), Open Ownership, FACT Coalition, Tax Justice Network, the Foreign, Commonwealth and Development Office (FCDO), Ministry of Foreign Affairs of Denmark, NORAD, United States Department of State Bureau for International Narcotics and Law Enforcement Affairs (INL).
+Participants of the BOT working group include representatives of the Financial Action Task Force (FATF), the Organisation for Economic Co-operation and Development (OECD), the Extractive Industries Transparency Initiative (EITI), the United Nations Office on Drugs and Crime (UNODC), the International Monetary Fund (IMF), the Open Contracting Partnership, the Organized Crime and Corruption Reporting Project (OCCRP), Open Ownership, the FACT Coalition, the Tax Justice Network, the Foreign, Commonwealth and Development Office (FCDO) of the United Kingdom, the Ministry of Foreign Affairs of Denmark, the Norwegian Agency for Development Cooperation (Norad), the United States Department of State Bureau for International Narcotics and Law Enforcement Affairs (INL).

-The BOT Working Group, Open Ownership and the Centre for the Study of Corruption at the University of Sussex are organizing a Research Symposium that aims to support evidence-based policymaking, implementation, and advocacy of beneficial ownership transparency reforms.
-The Symposium will take place on February 26 and 27, 2026 in Brighton (United Kingdom).
-It is designed as a generative dialogue and connection space among researchers and academic experts in the field, as well as hosting a diversity of individuals from academia, multilateral agencies, and civil society.
-Submissions for the symposium must be made by November 16, 2025.
+The BOT Working Group, Open Ownership and the Centre for the Study of Corruption at the University of Sussex organized a Research Symposium with the aim to support evidence-based policymaking, implementation, and advocacy of beneficial ownership transparency reforms.
+It was designed to connect researchers and academic experts in the field, as well as individuals from multilateral agencies and civil society.
+A call for submissions for the symposium was held in late 2025.